BioinformaticsSTU/TGStools/README.md

 Because github has data upload limit, we have upload ***supplement data (gtfAnnotation.gtf)*** in OneDrive and you can download supplement data
 [here](https://stumail-my.sharepoint.cn/:u:/g/personal/d_z_chen_stu_edu_cn/ERG1zRvBkVFAn7mCyLeNvVoBGVbslQZQJIy-FUhF3LuGtA?e=bcgdYa
 ) and then put this file in ***source*** directory.
-After conda environment has been activated, TGStools can be install through command below.
+After conda environment has been activated, TGStools can be installed through command below.
 By running setup.sh, TGStools and depedencies(PLEK, CNCI, libsvm, matplotlib, matplotlib_venn, pandas and gseapy) will be installed automatically.
 ```
 source setup.sh